TaohidHossain/b5-a1/README.md

 // typeof zoo = [Tiger | Monkey | Elephant]

 ```
-But if any super type is present in code then typeScript infers correctly
+But if any super type is present in code then typescript infers correctly

 ```
 let zoo = let zoo = [new Animal(...), new Tiger(...), new Monkey(...), new Elephant(...)]